-This Smoke/CO Alarm has a limited life.
-Although this Smoke/CO Alarm and all of its parts have limitations.
-It can only detect smoke or CO that reaches the sensors.
-It may not give early warning of the source of smoke or CO is in a remote part of the home, away from the Alarm device.
+This Smoke/CO Alarm is not foolproof.
+Like all other electronic devices, this Smoke/CO Alarm has limitations.
+It can only detect smoke or C0 that reaches the sensors.
+It may not give early warning of the source of smoke or C0 is in a remote part of the home, away from the Alarm device.